switowski/portfolio/src/posts/2022/upgrade-your-python-version/index.md

 {% endraw %}

 I've put all the code examples together with the benchmark script and the results in [this repository](https://github.com/switowski/blog-resources/tree/master/writing-faster-python/benchmarks).
-The actual benchmark script has one more version in case you don't care about the table, but the raw output from the timeit functions.
+The actual benchmark script has one more version, in case you don't care about the table, but the raw output from the timeit functions.

 ## Results

 Let's see the results.
 The lower the number, the faster a given code example runs.
-In the last column we can see the comparison of how long it takes to run the code in Python 3.7 vs. Python 3.11.
-"1.68" means that a given example runs 68% slower in Python 3.7.
+In the last column, we can see the comparison of how long it takes to run the code in Python 3.7 vs. Python 3.11.
+"1.68" means this example runs 68% slower in Python 3.7.

 I did a bit of cleanup by moving the units next to the function name (instead of next to each number as in the [original output](https://github.com/switowski/blog-resources/blob/master/writing-faster-python/benchmarks/results.txt)).